 In his controversial book ADHD Does Not Exist, Dr. Saul puts forward the case that not one single individual anywhere is afflicted by ADHD, for which the APA even admits there’s no medical test to substantiate it.
 Saul determined that “There is no such thing as ADHD.”
 Characterized by an inability to pay attention and sit still, a trait teachers worldwide have observed in many millions of pupils, ADHD is also associated with certain manic and impulsive behavior patterns.
 Excessive chattering, fidgeting, dislike of waiting, and disorganization are also common.

 This level of exuberance is naturally present in many children, yet Dr. Saul finds that ADHD is now frequently used as an “excuse” for those that are difficult to control.
 It is Dr. Saul’s belief that many underlying problems are being overlooked and left untreated as a result of the lemming-like rush to assume ADHD.
-He cites poor eyesight, lack of sleep and the strong possibility of learning difficulties.
+He cites poor eyesight and lack of sleep as a strong possibility behind learning difficulties.

 AbleChild.org, a national group dedicated to parents, caregivers, and children’s rights lists 50 conditions that mimic so-called ADHD from educational problems to allergies, low blood sugar and hearing problems, to carbon monoxide poisoning and dietary issues.